-- 5. (1) Where a financial services business is required to carry out customer due diligence, it must also carry out enhanced customer due diligence in relation to the following business relationships or occasional transactions - - (a) a business relationship or occasional transaction in which the customer or any beneficial owner or underlying principal is a politically exposed person, - (b) a business relationship which is- - (i) a correspondent banking relationship, or - (ii) similar to such a relationship in that it involves the provision of services, which themselves amount to financial services business or facilitate the carrying on of such business, by one financial services business to another,
+5. (1) Where a financial services business is required to carry out customer due diligence, it must also carry out enhanced customer due diligence in relation to the following business relationships or occasional transactions -

+- (a) a business relationship or occasional transaction in which the customer or any beneficial owner or underlying principal is a politically exposed person, - (b) a business relationship which is- - (i) a correspondent banking relationship, or - (ii) similar to such a relationship in that it involves the provision of services, which themselves amount to financial services business or facilitate the carrying on of such business, by one financial services business to another, - (c) a business relationship or an occasional transaction -

-- (c) a business relationship or an occasional transaction - - where the customer is established or situated in a country or territory that does not apply or insufficiently applies the Financial Action Task Force Recommendations on Money Laundering, or - (ii) which the financial services business considers to be a high risk relationship, taking into account any notices or warnings issued from time to time by the Commission, and - (d) a business relationship or an occasional transaction which has been assessed as a high risk relationship pursuant to regulation 3(1)(c). - (2) In paragraph (1) - - (a) "enhanced customer due diligence" means additional steps in relation to identification and verification to those required under regulation 4(3) including taking the following steps - - (i) considering whether additional identification data needs to be obtained and, where the financial services business considers such data needs to be obtained, obtaining it, - (ii) considering whether additional aspects of the customer's identity need to be verified and, where the financial services business considers such aspects need to be verified, verifying them, - (iii) considering whether additional information is required to understand the purpose and intended nature of each business relationship, and, where the financial services business considers that additional information is so required, obtaining such information, - (iv) considering whether it is appropriate to take reasonable measures to establish the source of any funds and of the wealth of the customer and any beneficial owner and underlying principal, and, where the financial services business considers that it is so appropriate, taking such measures, - (v) carrying out more frequent and more extensive ongoing monitoring in accordance with regulation 11, and - (b) "politically exposed person" means - - (i) a person who has, or has had at any time, a prominent public function or who has been elected or appointed to such a function in a country or territory other than the Bailiwick including, without limitation -
+- where the customer is established or situated in a country or territory that does not apply or insufficiently applies the Financial Action Task Force Recommendations on Money Laundering, or - (ii) which the financial services business considers to be a high risk relationship, taking into account any notices or warnings issued from time to time by the Commission, and - (d) a business relationship or an occasional transaction which has been assessed as a high risk relationship pursuant to regulation 3(1)(c). - (2) In paragraph (1) -

+(a) "enhanced customer due diligence" means-

+- i) obtaining senior management approval for establishing a business relationship or undertaking an occasional transaction; - ii) obtaining senior management approval for, in the case of an existing business relationship with a PEP, continuing that relationship; - iii) taking reasonable measures to establish the source of any funds and of the wealth of the customer and beneficial owner and underlying principal; - iv) carrying out more frequent and more extensive ongoing monitoring in accordance with regulation 11; and

+- v) taking one or more of the following steps as would be appropriate to the particular business relationship or occasional transaction- - (A) obtaining additional identification data; - (B) verifying additional aspects of the customer's identity; and - (C) obtaining additional information to understand the purpose and intended nature of each business relationship.

+(b) "politically exposed person" means -

+- a person who has, or has had at any time, a prominent public function or who has been elected or appointed to such a function in a country or territory other than the Bailiwick including, without limitation -

-- (A) heads of state or heads of government, - (B) senior politicians and other important officials of political parties, - (C) senior government officials, - (D) senior members of the judiciary, - (E) senior military officers, and - (F) senior executives of state owned body corporates, - (ii) an immediate family member of such a person including, without limitation, a spouse, partner, parent, child, sibling, parent-in-law or grandchild of such a person and in this subparagraph "partner" means a person who is considered by the law of the country or territory in which the relevant public function is held as being equivalent to a spouse, or - (iii) a close associate of such a person, including, without limitation - - (A) a person who is widely known to maintain a close business relationship with such a person, or - (B) a person who is in a position to conduct substantial financial transactions on behalf of such a person. - (3) Where a business relationship falls within paragraph (1)(a), a financial services business must - - (a) ensure that senior management approval is obtained for establishing, or, in the case of an existing business relationship, continuing that relationship, - (b) take reasonable measures to establish the source of any funds and of the wealth of the customer and beneficial owner and underlying principal. - (4) Where the customer was not physically present when a financial services business carried out an activity set out in regulation 4(2)(a) or (b), a financial services business must take adequate measures to compensate for the specific risk arising as a result - - (a) when carrying out customer due diligence, and - (b) where the activity was establishing a business relationship, when carrying out monitoring of that relationship pursuant to regulation 11.
+- (A) heads of state or heads of government,

+- (B) senior politicians and other important officials of political parties,

+- (C) senior government officials,

+- (D) senior members of the judiciary,

+- (E) senior military officers, and

+- (F) senior executives of state owned body corporates,

+- (ii) an immediate family member of such a person including, without limitation, a spouse, partner, parent, child, sibling, parent-in-law or grandchild of such a person and in this subparagraph "partner" means a person who is considered by the law of the country or territory in which the relevant public function is held as being equivalent to a spouse, or - (iii) a close associate of such a person, including, without limitation - - (A) a person who is widely known to maintain a close business relationship with such a person, or - (B) a person who is in a position to conduct substantial financial transactions on behalf of such a person.

+(3) Where the customer was not a Guernsey resident who was physically present when a financial services business carried out an activity set out in regulation 4(2)(a) or (b), a financial services business must take adequate measures to compensate for the specific risk arising as a result -

+- (a) when carrying out customer due diligence, and - (b) where the activity was establishing a business relationship, when carrying out monitoring of that relationship pursuant to regulation 11.